 It boasts some super shiny finishing too, with the sides getting a mirror finish and the steel case sporting some brush finish that feels nothing like ordinary.
 Reading the time under water would be a pleasure, thanks to the brightly glowing markers in the dark.

-If you want to go luxury on a budget, the Seiko Men’s SKX173 is your opportunity to do so now.
+If you want to go luxury on a budget, this watch by Seiko is your opportunity to do so now.

 - Has a very luxurious, Rolex-like feel